parkinglot837/f5-agility-labs-nginx/docs/class9/intro.rst

 Introduction
 ------------

-Welcome to Access on NGINX Plus, Authentication for Web Access.
+Welcome to Access on NGINX Plus - Authentication for Web Access.
 In this course we will learn the following:

-•	How to install the Nginx Plus Module njs required for Authentication Proxy
+•	How to install the Nginx Plus Module njs, required for Authentication Proxy

 •   How to navigate and utilize the Nginx Plus configuration for OIDC authentication use cases

 •   How to configure keycloak for use with Nginx Plus

+•   How to create and load balance an Instance Group of NGINX Plus servers

 Please follow the instructions provided by the instructor to start your lab.

 .. attention::
 	 All work for this lab will be performed exclusively from the UDF session.
 No installation or interaction with your local system is required.